Meghalaya State Commission for Women: Composition

 Meghalaya State Commission for Women was formed with a chairperson and other members.
 The social welfare department of the state makes modalities for appointing the Chairman of the State Commission for Women.
 Their salary and other emoluments are fixed by state government and revised from time to time.

-Phidalia Toi is the Chairperson of the Meghalaya State Commission for Women.
+Smt Iamon M Syiem is the Chairperson of the Meghalaya State Commission for Women as of 2025.
 She along with other members will hold office for a period of 3 years.

 Activities

 Meghalaya State Commission for Women was formed in 2006 to perform below activities: